sdonohoo/forecasting/internal_docs/tsperf_rules.md

 #### Pull Request PR Process

-1. Code/docs development is performed by the developers on a separated brancg outside of the master branch
+1. Code/docs development is performed by the developers on a separated branch outside of the master branch
 2. Upon completion of a given task the developer will issue a PR that includes the following elements:
    * Code/Doc to be reviewed
    * List of reviewers (at least one reviewer)